Drum roll please! Here they are: HLS’s newest contributors. We can’t wait to hear how they will “hack” library school!

 Jodi is currently working toward a joint MLIS/MSIM degree at Wayne State University in Detroit, MI.
 Her undergraduate degree in Environmental Studies informs her work exploring data literacy and STEAM initiatives in academic communities.
 Living in Michigan with her partner and their dog, the trio often take vacations centered on citizen science initiatives and birding or botanical projects.
 Her previous work has appeared on The Earth Story blog, and in the Special Libraries Association Information Technology Division Blog.

 Kait McClary is an MLIS candidate at Western University, in Ontario, Canada.
 A quintessential tea-drinking, book-reading, cardigan-wearing librarian, Kait’s the sort of person who bores everyone at Christmas dinner by rambling about increasing access to information with fine-free borrowing, complete with side-tangents on intellectual freedom and information literacy.
 Prior to her MLIS studies, she spent several years working in public libraries, providing customer service and developing children’s programs; currently, she is employed as a student library assistant with her faculty’s special library.
 When she’s not working or studying, Kait can be found reading, writing, drawing, netflixing, traveling, or dreaming about traveling.
-Connect with her on LinkedIn!
+Follow her on Twitter or connect with her on LinkedIn!

 Summer Shetenhelm is pursuing her MLIS at the University of Denver, following the Archives and Special Collections track.
 She became interested in information science after a stint volunteering in the archives of a local historic cemetery.
 Her current interests include government and cultural heritage archives, digital libraries, and linked data.
 When not working at the state archives, at her records management internship, or as a GA, she spends her time rock climbing and embroidering (but not at the same time).